 Found in Al Quoz, Dubai Bowling Centre is 16 lanes of action-packed fun.
-The centre also includes a gaming area, trampolines and VR Zone and a Little Stars edutainment area (because nobody in Dubai wants just one sport, right!?)
+The centre also includes a gaming area, trampolines, VR Zone, and a Little Stars edutainment area (because nobody in Dubai wants just one sport, right!?)

 Enjoy karting to laser tag at this fun multi-purpose venue in Sports City.
 On a Wednesday evening, you can also enjoy free entry to run, walk or cycle the outdoor track.
 There is indoor karting available as well as a virtual experience Race Room.

 A huge inflatable indoor playground, Air Maniax is designed for kids 2 years plus.
-It includes a Mini Warrior Assault course and an interactive warrior assault course for your older kids, as well at the inflatables arena with tones of games, ZipZag and Lazer Frenzy – arcade-style laser tag.
+It includes a Mini Warrior Assault course, an interactive warrior assault course for your older kids, and the inflatables arena with tones of games, ZipZag and Lazer Frenzy – arcade-style laser tag.

 IMG Worlds of Adventure

 Dubai’s only entirely indoor theme park includes thrilling rides with Marvel experiences through to Powder Puff girls in the Cartoon Network zone.
 Enjoy the Velociraptor and Predator roller coasters in the Lost Valley.

 Due to height restrictions best suited to your older school-aged kids.
 In Dubailand off the E311.

 Dubai Parks & Resorts – Legoland & Motiongate

 Dubai parks and resorts is home to Legoland Dubai, the Legoland Dubai Water Park and Motiongate Dubai.
 The parks are connected by the Riverland entertainment district.